xofaye/frnt/iteration-01.review.md

-# YOUR PRODUCT/TEAM NAME
+# FrnT
+> /frənt/

-## Iteration XX - Review & Retrospect
+## Iteration 01 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: October 16, 2016
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: Online (via Google Hangouts)

 ## Process - Reflection

 (Optional) Short introduction

+During our planning meeting, we were able to decide on an idea and justify why it's a valuable product for our user group.
+Through the guidance of tutorials, we had a chance to reflect on the key features that would distinguish our product from alternatives and meet the functional requirements of our users.

 Decisions turned out well: